 Poop Eating Pups

 Poop eating—called coprophagia—disgusts owners but this common habit comes naturally especially to puppies.
 Mom-dogs keep the nest clean by picking up after the babies, and youngsters typically copy-cat the behavior.
 Most pups outgrow the habit.
 But many dogs continue to snack on cat box “treats” or the leavings of cows and horses because—well—it must taste good to them.
-Also, the cat, horse or other critter may not have completely digested all the nutrients so the dog relishes giving the poop another chance.
+Also, the cat, horse, or other critters may not have completely digested all the nutrients so the dog relishes giving the poop another chance.
+I wrote more about litter box grazing in this post, and you’ll get some quick tips in the Ask Amy videos, below.

 We’re not sure why dogs eat dirt but many seem to relish certain types of soil.
 Some wild animals target clay-like soils that naturally absorb toxins, and others are known to eat mineral-rich dirt to supplement their diet.